bruvellu/cephalic-furrow/3-text/furrow.md

 To ensure the cut, we repeated the scan ten consecutive times along a single cell acquiring a single slice with a 60x/1.2NA water immersion objective with 0.18µm XY-resolution and 200ms time-steps.
 We ablated each embryo just once.
 The temperature was maintained at 28°C.
-To analyze the ablation data, we created a line crossing the edges of the ablated cell perpendicular to the cut and generated a kymograph using the *Multi Kymograph* Fiji plugin ({@fig:ablation}).
+To analyze the ablation data, we created a line crossing the edges of the ablated cell perpendicular to the cut and generated a kymograph using the *Multi Kymograph* Fiji plugin ({!@fig:ablation}).
-We then binarized the kymographs, measured the distance between cell edges over the first 30s after the cut, and performed a linear fit of the data to obtain the recoil velocity ({@fig:ablation}).
+We then binarized the kymographs, measured the distance between cell edges over the first 30s after the cut, and performed a linear fit of the data to obtain the recoil velocity ({!@fig:ablation}).

 <!--TODO: What is the brand of the objective?-->
 <!--TODO: Does a higher temperature affects the quantifications?-->